urbit/urbit.org/content/using/install.md

 ### Choose to boot a comet or a planet

 If you just want to try Urbit out, you can use a comet.
-They disposable, free identities, that are good for people who are new to Urbit and want to check out the network, but they aren't good for building a reputation as a friendly and responsible resident.
+These are disposable, free identities, that are good for people who are new to Urbit and want to check out the network, but they aren't good for building a reputation as a friendly and responsible resident.
 Their long names (example: `~dasres-ragnep-lislyt-ribpyl--mosnyx-bisdem-nidful-marzod`) make them difficult to remember—and some communities ban comets to prevent spam—but they're still a good way to see what Urbit is about before buying your own planet.

 To start with a comet, continue below.
-For planet instructions, see further below.
+For planet instructions, see [further below](#boot-your-planet).

 ## Booting a comet {#comet}